flame-stream/TypeInference/src/main/BenYelles/README.md

 4. For each function for each argument ```inhabitate``` it's type.

-It looks simple until we realise that our context is infinite, because it is possible to construct infinite lambda with different types.
+It looks simple until we realise that our context is infinite, because it is possible to construct infinite lambdas with different types.
 So in our algorithm we pretend that rule of ```(I->)``` does not exist.

 Than our context ```G``` is restricted to our initial context that we provide in the begging of the search.

-On this point we can't say this algorithm is solving inhabitation problem.
+On this point we can't say this algorithm solves inhabitation problem.
 It enumerates some terms of the given type, but some terms will never appear in our enumeration.

 #### Motivation
-It must be mentioned that if we will describe our execution graph in terms of  ```λ->``` we will fix our graph and there will be no room for optimization.
+It must be mentioned that if we will describe our execution graph in terms of  ```λ->``` we will *almost* fix our graph and there will be *almost* no room for optimization.
 There are two ways to fight it.
 There are two systems that will provide some room: ```λ∩``` and ```λ2```.

 The worst thing is that inhabitation problem is undecidable for ```λ2``` and decidable